ajuna-network/pallet-dotmog/README.md

-# Substrate Pallet Template
+# DOTMog Pallet

-This is a template for a Substrate pallet which lives as its own crate so it can be imported into multiple runtimes.
-It is based on the ["template" pallet](https://github.com/paritytech/substrate/tree/master/bin/node-template/pallets/template) that is included with the [Substrate node template](https://github.com/paritytech/substrate/tree/master/bin/node-template).
+This is the DOTMog pallet which lives as its own crate so it can be imported into multiple runtimes.

-Check out the [HOWTO](HOWTO.md) to learn how to use this for your own runtime module.

-This README should act as a general template for distributing your pallet to others.

 ## Purpose

-This pallet acts as a template for building other pallets.
+This pallet acts as the main pallet for the game DOTMog.

-It currently allows a user to put a `u32` value into storage, which triggers a runtime event.

 ## Dependencies